Stargroth Amean

 Stargroth's last match for PNG Hunters was on 1 April 2018 against Tweed Heads Seagulls in front of his home crowd in Port Moresby.
 Amean quit the Hunters to start his foundation year of the Bachelor of Science programme at the University of Papua New Guinea in 2018.

 Early life

 Amean was born in Wabag, Enga Province in Papua New Guinea.
 He played his junior rugby league for the Paga Panthers.
 He claims to be named after a Spanish actor.

 Playing career

 Amean was signed by the Hela Wigmen in PNG's domestic competition for the 2011 season.
 He joined the Port Moresby Vipers the following year, but injuries to both legs meant he couldn't take the field between late 2012 and mid-2014.
 His form with the Vipers saw him join the Hunters in the Queensland Cup.

 In 2019 Amean signed for the Barrow Raiders playing mainly as a centre.
-Following the 2019 season Amean signed a 2 year contract extension with the Raiders, unfortunately due to personal circumstances he was unable to return and resigned with the Port Moresby Vipers.
+Following the 2019 season Amean signed a two-year contract extension with the Raiders, unfortunately due to personal circumstances he was unable to return and re-signed with the Port Moresby Vipers.